From the airport to the city centre Tunisia

 By car Tunisia

-Traveling with your own (rental) car will allow you a great deal of autonomy, even if it remains quite expensive to rent a car in Tunisia.
-The big international agencies (Avis, Hertz, etc.) are present in the big cities, you will find them without difficulty in the airports.
-Remember to ask about the conditions in case of breakdown or accident.
-The roads are quite good in Tunisia, but in the South specifically, do not venture onto stony tracks or into the desert if your vehicle is not suitable.
-For 4x4's, a driver is often mandatory, especially to travel in the desert, and they are usually rented by the day.
+Travelling with your own (rental) car will give you a great deal of autonomy, even if it's still quite expensive to rent a car in Tunisia.
+The major international agencies (Avis, Hertz, etc.) are present in the major cities, and you'll easily find them at airports.
+Be sure to ask about conditions in the event of breakdown or accident.
+Roads are quite good in Tunisia, but in the South in particular, don't venture onto stony tracks or into the desert if your vehicle isn't suitable.
+For 4x4s, a driver is often compulsory, especially when driving through the desert, and they are usually hired by the day.
 Tunisian driving can sometimes be quite brusque, so be careful on the roads.
-Do not drive after sunset, as the roads are not well lit, especially in the countryside and villages.
+Don't drive after sunset, as the roads are not sufficiently lit, especially in the countryside and villages.

 Accessibility Tunisia

 Tunisia is not a particularly accessible destination.
 Specialized facilities are rare.
-Initiatives led by local organizations and Tunisian citizens exist, but they are still too rare.
+Initiatives led by local organizations and Tunisian citizens do exist, but they are still too rare.
 In some hotel complexes, rooms have been designed to accommodate all publics.
-It will be quite difficult to move around the country for a person with reduced mobility.
+On the whole, it will be quite difficult for a person with reduced mobility to get around the country.

-The country is ideal for families, its proximity to Europe is reassuring, safety is guaranteed, and Tunisians love children.
-Your toddlers will be assailed with caresses on the head, even on the face.
-In the hotel clubs: sandpits and water sports, entertainment twice a day with organizers more friendly than the others.
-As far as hotel discounts are concerned, you can get between 30 and 50% off for children up to 12 years old, and free accommodation for children under 2 years old
+The country is ideal for families: its proximity to Europe is reassuring, safety is guaranteed and Tunisians love children.
+Your toddlers will be bombarded with caresses on the head, and even on the face.
+In the hotel clubs: sandpits and water sports, twice-daily entertainment with friendly organizers.
+As far as hotel discounts are concerned, you'll enjoy a 30-50% discount for children up to 12 years of age, and free accommodation for children under 2.